Food sensitivities, intolerances and allergies: identifying triggers and healing your gut

 Food intolerance symptoms are much more common than allergies, are predominantly gastrointestinal and are often a delayed reaction.

-Symptoms of food allergies, intolerances and sensitivities
+Symptoms and causes of food allergies, intolerances and sensitivities

 Allergy symptoms